microsoft/fluentui/packages/eslint-plugin/README.md

 Prevent using deprecated `KeyboardEvent` props `which` and `keyCode`, and recommend using `@fluentui/keyboard-key` instead.

+### `max-len`

+Enforces max line length, more performantly than [ESLint's `max-len`](https://eslint.org/docs/rules/max-len).

+(The default max-len rule is surprisingly slow, which may be because it has options to detect and specially handle comments, and because it checks the ignore regex without even a preliminary length check first.)

+#### Options

+The rule requires an options object containing:

+- `max` (required): the maximum line length
+- `ignorePatterns` (optional): ignore the line if it matches any of these regular expressions

 ### `no-tslint-comments`

 Ban `tslint:disable` and `tslint:enable` comments.